Dog Sledding in Alaska - My Amazing Ride

 Moments later I was outside watching Clem Tillman hitch up his team.
 Then he came over to me and said "you can sit right here in the basket and hold on to the sides of the sled."

-Moments later, Clem hollered "mush" (yes they actually say mush.
+Then Clem hollered "mush" (yes they actually say mush.
 Right and left are "gee" and "haw").

 As we started picking up speed I remember the feeling of the cold evening air on my face, and how it seemed like we were going very fast.
 I could hear the dog's paws as they ran and pulled the sled which was now filled with my skinny 10 year old frame.